SSHFC/docs/docs/erms.md

 ## Document Access History

 The ERMS module also allows you to track the access history of documents.
 Who accessed the document, when it was accessed.
-Below is an image that demostrates the use of the Document Access History Tab.
+Below is an image that demonstrates the use of the Document Access History Tab.

 ![Access History](img/ersm-history.png){ align=center }